mcserverlist/mcserverlist.github.io/README.md

 1. Open your FTP and connect to your server
 2. Upload the scripts content
 3. Make sure you uploaded the .htaccess file
-4. CHMOD 777 the core/database/connect.php file
+4. Edit the core/database/connect.php file by adding your database details
-5. Access http://yourdomain.com/install.php with your browser
+5. Import the *dump.sql* file to your database that you just added in the connect.php file
-6. Enter the required details and hit enter.
-If there are no errors delete the install.php
+6. Edit the *settings* table -> *url* column and put your website installation link ( example: https://myservers.com/ ) ( make sure it has a "/" at the end )

 You can now login with your admin account( Username: admin ; Password: admin ) by accessing the ** /login ** url.